nuhro/Intersection-Problem/README.md

 (At the end of the project you want to find the answer to these questions) (Formulate a few, clear questions.
 Articulate them in sub-questions, from the more general to the more specific. )

-The most interesting question we want to answer is whether the roundabout or the crossroad with lights is more efficient in terms of the parameters stated above.
-Comparing the behaviour in dependence of the flow rates.
-Which model seems more secure for the participants.
+The most interesting question we want to answer is whether the roundabout or the crossroad with lights is more efficient in terms of the parameters stated above.Comparing the behaviour in dependence of the flow rates.
+At which pedestrian/tram rate the crossroad has advantage?
-If we have time: is there a perfect car's velocity that optimizes the flow?
 Is our model with a two line crossroad & roundabout working more efficient/giving remarkable different results?
-Are two or three intersections of the same type changing the results that we obtained by just one crossroad/roundabout, what is more efficient?
+Are two or three intersections of the same type changing the results that we obtained by just one crossroad/roundabout?
+Especially when the lights are linked in case of the crossroads.
+Which model seems more secure for the participants?

 ## Expected Results

 (What are the answers to the above questions that you expect to find before starting your research?)

-We expect the roundabout to be more efficient for low flux rates whereas the crossroad is better for higher numbers of incoming cars.
-We also expect that reducing the velocity a small bit before the roundabout makes it more efficient in real life due to people's psychology, but we are sure, that we cannot include that in our simulation.
+We expect a single roundabout to be more efficient, especially for low car flux rates.
+But with increasing pedestrian/tram flux the crossroad gets better.
+Moreover in case of two or three intersections the crossroad has advantages in keeping maximum car speed and periodical maximum flux(Schreckenberg-model), whereas with roundabouts cars have to slow down and the flux will be randomized after.
+We also expect that reducing the velocity a small bit before the roundabout makes it more efficient in real life due to people's psychology, so they would let the car have priority, but it's difficult to include that in our simulation.

 ## References